Minki-Kim95/Fit4Userver/README.md

-# helloserver
+# SE team4 Fit4U
-just test
+only routing for android App

-how to use
+# how to use

 npm install

 node bin/www